snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/QC_knee_plot.png" width="400" height="400"/>
 <br>
-<b>Figure X. Pre-filtered Knee plot for cell rankings by total counts. </b> Cells from all five samples ranked by total count (log10 nCount_RNA).
+<b>Figure 3.
+Pre-filtered Knee plot for cell rankings by total counts. </b> Cells from all five samples ranked by total count (log10 nCount_RNA).
 The gradual, consistent decline across all samples indicates that the vast majority of detected cells are of high quality, with no clear separation between real cells and empty droplets.
 This supported the use of minimal filtering thresholds to retain as many high-quality cells as possible.
 </div>

 <br>